codingcatgirl/choo/docs/transit/models.rst

         Updates the instance with data from another instance.
 There are no checks performed whether the other object does indeed describe the same thing.

-.. py:class:: Searchable(Updateable)
+.. py:class:: Searchable

-    An object that can be searched for.
+    An :py:class:`Updateable` that can be searched for.
 You can pass it to the API and to get its complete information.

     All subclasses have a ``Request`` and a ``Results`` subclass.
 You can pass the and instance of the Request subclass to the API to get search results in a Results subclass.